devstress/FLINK.NET/README.md

 bash scripts/run-integration-tests-in-linux.sh
 ```

 Pass an optional argument to control the number of simulated messages.
-The script verifies that the .NET 8 SDK and Docker are available, launches the Aspire AppHost, waits 30 seconds for initialization, performs health checks with a maximum of 2 attempts spaced 5 seconds apart, and then runs the verification tests.
+The script checks for Docker but falls back to local services when Docker is missing, then runs the verification tests.

 **CI Workflow**: Stress tests run via `.github/workflows/stress-tests.yml` and process 1 million messages to validate high-throughput performance.